rachar78/slate/source/index.html.md

 Parameter | Description
 --------- | ------------
-userkey   | Userkey of the user. devicekey| One signal key of the kitchen user access_token | Access token to be used with api.
+userkey   | Userkey of the user. devicekey| One signal key of the keyco user access_token | Access token to be used with api.

 # Weather Notification